Megan Lynn: Election history

 In 2018, Lynn won the primary election 88.95% to 11.05%, defeating Republican Fsehazion Desalegn.
-In the general election of that year, Lynn defeated Democrat Darnell Hunt 53.83% to 46.10%.In 2020 Lynn was challenged by Democrat Katie Dixon, and won the general election 51.02% to 48.88%.
+In the general election of that year, Lynn defeated Democrat Darnell Hunt 53.83% to 46.10%.In 2020, Lynn was challenged by Democratic nominee Katie Dixon, and won the general election 51.02% to 48.88%.

+Lynn opted not to seek reelection in 2022, instead choosing to work for Derek Schmidt's unsuccessful 2022 gubernatorial campaign.
+She was replaced by Democrat Brad Boyd.

 Personal life

 Lynn married her husband, Chad, in 2003.
 Lynn and her husband currently reside in Olathe with their three children.